 The following spreadsheet shows several examples of the Excel Averageif function.

 In the above spreadsheet, each call to the Excel Averageif function tests the contents of cells A1 to A14 against the supplied criteria.
-For of the cells that satisfy the criteria, the corresponding cells in the range B1 to B14 are included in the average calculation.
+The average calculation uses the corresponding cells in the range B1 to B14.

-In cell A16, for example, the cells A3 and A5 are both equal to the text string "Thursday".
-Therefore, the average is calculated for the corresponding values from cells B3 and B5 (100 and 200), resulting in an average value of 150.
+The formula in cell A16, for example, requires the average of cells in the range B1 - B14, for which the corresponding values in column A are equal to the value "Thursday".
+As cells A3 and A5 are both equal to the text string "Thursday", the average is calculated for the values in cells B3 and B5.

 Further examples of the Excel Averageif function can be found on the Microsoft Office website.